numberztech/frontend-dev-challenge/README.md

 Overview
 -----------
-The challenge has been kept open-ended to give you some room to exercise your creativity both in terms of “what” you create & “how” you build it.
+The challenge has been kept open-ended to give you some room to exercise your creativity both in terms of _what_ you create & _how_ you build it.

 The good folks at [SWAPI](https://swapi.co/) have done a great job of cataloging a lot of data associated with the Star Wars universe into a simple REST API.
 You can find the docs to the API [here](https://swapi.co/documentation).

-Your mission, should you choose to accept it, is to come up with a frontend that uses the above API and displays the data in an organised way.
-Do consider making the experience user-friendly, by using UI controls for tasks such as sorting, filtering, etc.
+Your mission, should you choose to accept it, is to come up with a frontend that uses the above API & presents the data in a way that enables a specific use-case.
+You can choose any subset of the available data that's relevant to the intended purpose of your solution and make it available to the user in a meaningful way.

 Submission
 -------------